Watts-Lab/deliberation-assets/projects/talk_lab/backchannel_manipulation/pilot_1/exit/listener_best_speaker.md

 ## Please rank the **speakers** you heard in order from best (at the top) to worst (at the bottom)

+You can click-and-drag the options below into your preferred order.

 ---

-- The first speaker
+> The first speaker
-- The second speaker
+> The second speaker
-- The third speaker
+> The third speaker